fkarg/fkarg.github.io/staged/longtermplans.md

 All of them can influence your weight right now tremendously.
 Noticing actual trends is hard, and impossible with less than two weeks of data.
-Most quit before a trend can manifest - but they couldn't see a trend in the first place, since they don't remember last weeks exact measure.
+Most quit before a trend can manifest - but they couldn't see a trend in the first place, since they don't remember last week's exact measure.

 Weight, just like most interesting metrics, is a _Lag_ measure.
 Even if it is your ultimate goal, it is very susceptible to a wide range of factors and thus